marwahaha/ZZ-FORK-swc-wiki/Configuration-Problems-and-Solutions.md

     * Have users run `cd` after opening Git Bash and before doing anything else - this will place users in a home directory with Desktop as a subdirectory. `cd` then `cd Desktop` will place users on their Desktop. ([#56](../issues/56))

 * Copy/paste doesn't work in the command window
-    * To copy, right click the title bar and find "Mark" in the menu.
-Then you can use the mouse to select text - anything you select is automatically copied.
-There's a menu item for paste, but the "Insert" key is a shortcut. ([#140](../issues/140))
+    * To copy, right click the title bar and go to Edit -> Mark.
+Then you can use the mouse to select text and anything you select is copied.
+You can use Edit -> Paste to paste, or the Insert key is a shortcut. ([#140](../issues/140))

 ### Python